-Why Properly Flashing Around Your Window is Important
+Why Properly Flashing Around Your Window Is Important

 Windows are an essential component of the house you live in.
 As intermediaries between the outside and inside of your home, windows are especially vulnerable to large amounts of moisture.
 Any water damage around a window indicates that the frame is not functioning correctly or that water from the outside of the home is leaking inside—which will eventually cause the wood around your window frame to rot and is an excellent reason to get it repaired.
-SFW Construction provides home window frame repairs, so if your window frame is rotting or in a state of disrepair that needs professional care, contact SFW.
+SFW Construction provides home window frame repairs, so if your window frame is rotting or in a state of disrepair that needs professional care, contact us.

-Signs of Rotting Window Frame
+Signs Of Rotting Window Frame

 Most of us are familiar with the advanced signs of rotting window frames and window sills in older homes: the paint is cracked or peeled, the wood surfaces are irregular, and there are large crevices or cracks and places where the wood is crumbling.
 Rotting wood around window frames are sometimes so dilapidated that you can tear off chunks of wood with your bare hands.
 If the rotting wood around your window is this obvious, then you don’t need any specific advice on what signs to look for—because you can see the rot.